sungnga/instagram-clone-app/README.md

     - This user object contains the posts, followers, and following properties and each one is an array
     - Create an array containing the "posts", "followers", and "following" element and assign it to options variable
     - Then in the return section, map over the options array and for each option element, target that option property in the user object and chain on `.length` to get the total number in that option array
-    - When screen size that is below small, these 3 items shift below the NameBioSection and dividers are added above and below them.
+    - When screen size is below small, these 3 items shift below the NameBioSection and dividers are added above and below them.
 And the texts are muted to grey tone
+- **Building the NameBioSection component:**
+  - In the NameBioSection component:
+    - Receive the user props from the ProfilePage parent component
+    - This section renders the user's name, bio, and website each on separate line
+    - The website is optional but it's an anchor tag that takes you to their website